 The Sahara Roll-Up pants have a bunch of pockets.
 Two deep hand pockets (the right one has a coin pocket as well), two rear and two thigh pockets with zippers (the right one has two compartments separated by mesh, one of which is hidden).
 There is no shortage of space to store snacks, keys, or other small items you might want close at hand.

 Flaps cover the rear pocket openings as well as the zippers on the thigh pockets.
 During testing, the zippers got stuck more often than we would have wanted and we don't think that they are worth the hassle.
 They offer modest rain protection, but if rain is soaking through the zipper, then it's making its way through the rest of the fabric as well, negating the need for the flap cover.
 We think it would be beneficial to have zippers on the rear pockets.
 They would be high enough that you wouldn't be sitting on them and they would offer a lot more peace of mind for the wearer who is concerned about items falling out.

 The integrated belt provides flexibility in the fit.
 These pants also come with traditional belt loops which seem as much for style as anything else.
 The button at the waist functions just fine and there is an extra one attached to the inside label in case the original gets lost.
 We like the idea of the roll-up snaps but ultimately wish they went up a little higher.
 We wouldn't use the snaps for water crossings; we'd just roll up the pants.
 These pants do offer UPF 50 sun protection.

 These pants are one of the least expensive in this review.
-We think they represent an excellent value.
+We think they represent an great value.
 We found ourselves wearing them again and again around the house, even when we didn't have a trip planned.
-If you are a frequent traveler and need a comfy pair, or are looking forward to your next warm weather adventures, these pants won't burn a hole in your wallet.
+If you are a frequent traveler and need a comfy pair, or are looking forward to your next warm-weather adventures, these pants won't burn a hole in your wallet.